 You are here:

-Bringing together more than a decade of experience working with Families, Friends and Carers.
-Carer Services, in collaboration with Education & Training have created a suite of workshops known as “Assisting Families”.
+One Door's Carer Services, in collaboration with Education & Training, have created a suite of workshops known as “Assisting Families”.

-Specifically designed for friends and family members of people living with mental illness, these workshops are relaxed and caring and value the lived experience of carers.
-Families can build on their knowledge and skills and enjoy the support of others in similar situations.
+Specifically designed for families, carers and friends of those living with mental illness, these workshops are relaxed, caring and value the lived experience framework.
+Families can build on their knowledge and skills, and enjoy the support of others in similar situations.